The NASA Pirates were a group of young engineers who developed a new shuttle mission control.

 Wawarta, C., Heracleous, L. and Paroutis, S. (2022) NASA’s inter-organizational open innovation practices to tackle the exploration-exploitation paradox.
 In Taneja, S. (Ed.), Proceedings of the Eighty-second Annual Meeting of the Academy of Management.
 Online ISSN: 2151-6561.

-For more articles on Strategy and Organisational Change sign up to Core Insights here.
+Discover more articles on Strategy and Organisational Change by signing up to Core Insights.